richardcom/tp/docs/UserGuide.md

 ### Additional notes about review

-The purpose of the review functionality is for librarian to collect review and feedback from readers about a certain book, and estimates the general rating of the book among readers.
+The purpose of the review functionality is for librarian to collect and record review and feedback from readers about a certain book, and estimates the general rating and popularity of the book among readers.

 Given that review is recorded on a person by person basis, there can be duplicate review added since 2 different people may give the same review.

-Since it is reasonable to assume that most review and feedback is collected anonymously in a library in real life situation, there will not be information about the reader giving the review.
+It is reasonable to assume that most review and feedback is collected anonymously in a library in real life situation.

+Additionally, the purpose of recording the review is to estimate the popularity of a certain book among the readers and decide whether the library should keep more copies of the book accordingly, and it is less concerned about what the opinion of a specific reader is.

+Therefore, will be no personal information recorded in the review.

 ### Search for review of book: `searchReview`